nkrupen/gtfs-schedule-poster-a3-map/README.md

 - **Automated PDF Conversion:** Uses headless Google Chrome to generate high-quality, print-ready PDFs.
 - **Batch Processing:** Generate posters for multiple stop IDs in one run and automatically bundle them into a single `.zip` file.
 - **QR Code Integration:** Automatically generates Digitransit-based stop links using the provided city/area name.
+- **Selection of color palette:** Allows the user to select a HEX color for background and bus icons.

 ---